Baga6312/TadaList/README.md

 # TadaList App

-A simple todo list application with a ReactJS frontend, Express backend, MySQL database, and PHP for database interaction.
+A simple todo list application with a ReactJS , ExpressJS , MySQL, and PHP for database interaction.

 ## Table of Contents